yash91989201/my-hashnode-blogs/clkfqylfv00050amm10zs35za.md

 3. `git status`: With the help of this command, we can view newly added files in the local repository and any modified files.
 In the example below, we can see that after adding "README.md," it appears as a new file.

 4. `git commit`: After the changes have been added, we can commit them and include a commit message that explains the modifications in detail.
-When we commit our changes, a snapshot of all the changes are taken.
+When we commit our changes, a snapshot of all the changes is taken.

 5. `git branch -M main`: We then change the primary branch name to "main" since it is also the primary branch in the remote repository.